-Western Dakota Tech’s Criminal Justice program can give you the skills and experiences you need to be successful for a wide variety of career fields.
-And since it’s a two-year Associate of Applied Science program, you will be in the workforce quickly, ready to make our communities better.
+Western Dakota Tech offers a Criminal Justice program and Criminal Justice - Law Enforcement Emphasis program.
+Our program will give you the skills and experiences you need to be successful in a wide variety of career fields.
+Since both are two-year Associate of Applied Science programs, you will be in the workforce quickly, ready to make our communities better.

 If you crave excitement and adventure wanting to respond to fires or medical emergencies, Western Dakota Tech offers a Fire Science Program for you.
 Your Associate of Applied Science Degree will make you more marketable in the highly competitive career of working for a professional fire department or wildland agency.